BojanJurca/Lightweight-Fully-Connected-Neural-Network/README.md

-# neuralNetwork.hpp – Lightweight Neural Network Library for Arduino
+# Lightweight Neural Network Library for Arduino

 A minimalistic implementation of a fully connected neural network designed for **Arduino controllers** (including AVR) and other **Arduino‑compatible platforms**.
 The library uses **no heap memory**, making it ideal for devices with very limited resources.